LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *nmsolvess* -- number of calls to the mass matrix solver solve routine.
+      * *nmsolves* -- number of calls to the mass matrix solver solve routine.

    **Return value:**
       * *ARKDLS_SUCCESS* if successful